Dr Rehan Shah

 Brief Biography

-He completed his PhD in Applied Mathematics (Nonlinear Dynamics) at University College London (UCL), where he also taught on a wide range of courses in mathematics, physics and engineering for which he received several teaching excellence awards.
-In addition to this, he is an accredited Fellow (FHEA) of the UK Higher Education Academy and has also been a Guest Mathematics Teacher at the London School of Economics (LSE).
+He completed his PhD in Applied Mathematics (Nonlinear Dynamics) at University College London (UCL), where he also taught on a wide range of courses in mathematics, physics and engineering for which he received multiple UCL Teaching Excellence Awards.
+He has also been a Guest Mathematics Teacher at the London School of Economics (LSE).

 Prior to this, he taught GCSE and A-Level Mathematics as a full-time secondary school teacher at several independent schools across London.
 He also has an MSc in Mathematical Modelling and Scientific Computing from the University of Oxford (St. Anne's College) and a BEng in Mechanical Engineering with Business Finance from UCL.